Official-MoonDao/documentation/MoonDAO/docs/Legal/Overview Effect Flight/Overview Effect Flight Terms and Conditions.md

 The Campaign Goal of 965 ETH is designed to support two suborbital seats to space: one for Frank White and one for a community-selected Candidate.
 The Campaign is carrier-agnostic; the specific launch provider, mission profile, and launch site location will be determined based on total funds raised, provider availability, and community governance decisions.

-The mission profile scales with funding according to the following Milestone Goals:

-- **Below 25% (less than 241 ETH):** Campaign is declared a failure.
-Full refunds are issued to all Contributors (see Section 8.1), in ETH minus gas or transaction fees.
+Following campaign close, MoonDAO will proceed to negotiate with launch carriers on Frank White's behalf regardless of the total amount raised.
+The mission profile will be determined based on available funds, carrier options, and $OVERVIEW token holder governance.
+The Milestone Goals below serve as aspirational planning targets:

-- **25% of Campaign Goal (approximately 241 ETH):** Minimum Goal met.
-The Campaign proceeds with a minimum viable mission of two stratospheric balloon tickets.
+- **25% of Campaign Goal (approximately 241 ETH):** Likely sufficient for a minimum viable mission of two stratospheric balloon tickets.
-- **50% of Campaign Goal (approximately 483 ETH):** Sufficient for one suborbital seat above the Kármán line for Frank White.
+- **50% of Campaign Goal (approximately 483 ETH):** Likely sufficient for one suborbital seat above the Kármán line for Frank White.
 - **100% of Campaign Goal (965 ETH):** Full mission, two suborbital seats (Frank White \+ one community-selected Candidate).
-- **Above 100%:** Stretch Goals, the community of $OVERVIEW token holders votes on enhanced mission options, which may include additional seats, an orbital mission, or other experiences.
+- **Above 100%:** Stretch Goals; the community of $OVERVIEW token holders votes on enhanced mission options, which may include additional seats, an orbital mission, or other experiences.

-These thresholds are approximate.
-Fluctuations in ETH price relative to fiat currency may shift the purchasing power of raised funds up or down. $OVERVIEW token holders will make specific mission-profile decisions based on available funds, carrier options, and provider availability at the time of mission planning, provided the Minimum Goal of 241 ETH is reached.
+These thresholds are approximate and aspirational, not binding cutoffs.
+Fluctuations in ETH price relative to fiat currency may shift the purchasing power of raised funds up or down. $OVERVIEW token holders will make specific mission-profile decisions based on available funds, carrier options, and provider availability at the time of mission planning.

 ---